-- you do not receive any offer from the claim represantative within three months after the submission of your documents
+- You do not receive any offer from the claim representative within three months after the submission of your documents.

 The compensation body must initiate its actions within two months.
 However, please note, that you cannot turn to this body, if you have already taken legal actions against the driver.